projectmesa/mesa-geo/README.md

         self.grid.add_agents(agents)
 ```

-In the `SampleModel` we first create an instance of AgentCreator, where we provide the Agent class (State) and its required arguments, except shape and unique_id.
+In the `GeoModel` we first create an instance of AgentCreator, where we provide the Agent class (State) and its required arguments, except shape and unique_id.
 We then use the `.from_GeoJSON` function to create our agents from the shapes in the GeoJSON file.
 We provide the feature "name" as the key from which the agents get their unique_ids.
 Finally, we add the agents to the GeoSpace

 Let's instantiate our model and look at one of the agents: